2017 Estate Pinot Gris

 2016 Inchinnan Pinot Noir

 The warm sunshine during harvest brought excellent ripeness and tannins to the blend.
-The usual suspects, Wadenswil (black cherry), Dijon 114 (blackberry earth) and Dijon 115 (acid balance) are all contributing to the tradition.
+The usual suspects, Wädenswil (black cherry), Dijon 114 (blackberry earth) and Dijon 115 (acid balance) are all contributing to the tradition.
 An unmarked wild card barrel made the cut, adding intriguing elements.
-94 James Suckling!
+94 pts.
+James Suckling & Gold Medal 2020 TEXSOM International Wine Awards!